hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 To support validation, resource references for supported elements (i.e. elements labelled _Must Support_) are constrained to target AU Core profiles, or where not available, AU Base resource profiles (where they exist).

 Types for supported elements (i.e. elements labelled _Must Support_) are restricted only where there is national agreement to restrict that usage.
 This is rare as AU Core profiles are modelled intentionally to not restrict meanginful use case options.
 Some examples where a restriction is applied are:
-* [AU Core Condition](StructureDefinition-au-core-condition.html) `Condition.onset[x]` does not allow `onsetString`
+* [AU Core Condition](StructureDefinition-au-core-condition.html) `Condition.onset[x]` is constrained to not allow `onsetString`
 * [AU Core Smoking Status](StructureDefinition-au-core-smokingstatus.html) `Observation.value` is constrained to only allow `valueCodeableConcept`

 Where no national agreement exists to restrict a type choice, all inherited types are allowed.
-For example in [AU Core Patient](StructureDefinition-au-core-patient.html), `Patient.address` inherits the FHIR data type [Address](http://hl7.org/fhir/R4/datatypes.html#Address) and [AU Base Australian Address](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-address.html) data type profile from [AU Base Patient](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-patient.html).
+For example in [AU Core Patient](StructureDefinition-au-core-patient.html), `Patient.address` inherits the FHIR data type [Address](http://hl7.org/fhir/R4/datatypes.html#Address) and AU Base [Australian Address](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-address.html) data type profile from [AU Base Patient](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-patient.html).

-New data type profiles are not added in AU Core to the set of allowed type choices unless there is no underlying AU Base resource profile available to derive from (e.g. profiles of Observation, Device, Basic).
+New data type profiles are not added in AU Core to the set of allowed type choices unless there is no AU Base resource profile available to derive from (e.g. profiles of Observation, Device, Basic).

 ##### Use of Must Support and Obligations
 _[Must Support](general-requirements.html#must-support-and-obligation)_ is used to indicate the elements and extensions that form the minimum requirements of AU Core.
 Labelling an element _Must Support_ means that systems that produce or consume resources are to provide support for the element in some meaningful way.
 The FHIR standard does not define exactly what 'meaningful' support for an element means, but indicates that a profile needs to make clear exactly what kind of support is required when an element is labelled as _Must Support_.